Create a Security User Account.

 Microsoft Access uses the PID and the user name as seeds for an encryption algorithm to generate a secure identifier for the user account.
 The new name will appear in the user name box.

-- Click on the Admins group name in the "Available Group" List and then click on Add>> button to join yourself in the Admins Group.
+- Click on the Admins group name in the "Available Group" List and then click on the Add>> button to join the Admins Group.

 - This time, log on with your new Administrator account.

-You have not yet set a password for your new Administrator account so leave the password box empty on the login dialog box.
+You have not yet set a password for your new Administrator account, so leave the password box empty on the login dialog box.

-- Select the Tools menu, point to Security, and select User, and Group Account.
-Select change Log on the password tab.
+- Select the Tools menu, point to Security, and select User and Group Account.
+Select Change Log on the Password tab.
 Type a new password in the new password box.

 - Verify the password.
 Leave the old password box empty.